Chad’s blog 3 – Applications

 In this section we are going to talk about the actual applications you will put in to employers and a few insights into what they are looking for in a good employee.
 At 1300apprentice we feel it is extremely important to get this part right as too many applications are ignored by employers as they do not show an applicant to be making a professional approach to their job hunting.
 This is the key to all aspects of getting a job, making sure that your approach is as professional as possible at all times.

 So, we are going to assume that you have chosen your career pathway, researched it fully and have a professional looking cover letter and resume to send to your prospective employer.
 Your first question is likely to be, “Where do I look for jobs?”

-The easiest place to find jobs is on the Internet.
-There are a number of Internet advertising sites and Seek is the most popular one.
+The easiest place to find jobs is on the internet.
+There are a number of internet advertising sites and Seek is the most popular one.
 You will find all of 1300apprentice’s jobs on this site.
-There is also newspaper advertising, most city papers and local papers will have a job section for you to peruse.
-Companies will also have jobs on their websites; this is another good place to look.
-We have all of our jobs listed on 1300apprentice.com.au
+Google what’s near me to find local companies offering positions in your chosen vocation.

 There are other places to find jobs but these will be the most popular areas.

 When you are looking at jobs on the internet, make sure you read them carefully.
 Make sure you fully understand the requirements of the job and ensure you are able to match these requirements.
 For example, you may not live anywhere near the location of the job.
 You may be happy to relocate or live with someone else closer to the job location; however you should state this in your cover letter.
 Not doing this may give an employer an opportunity to bypass you and you could miss out.